Our doctors prescribe all popular UK brands

 Phasic 21-day pill

-This type of pill has two of three section of different amount of hormones.
+This type of pill has two of three sections of different amounts of hormones.
 It is also a one-month cycle and you should take one pill, every day, at the same time of the day for 21 days.
 This kind of pill is important and crucial to take in a correct order because each section has a different amount of hormones.
-Then you do not take pills for 7 days and have your period.
+Then you do not taken pills for 7 days and have your period.
 Logynon is an example of this kind of pill.

 Every day (ED) pill

 This type of pill has 21 active pills and 7 inactive (dummy) pills in one-month pack.
 You will take the pills for 28 days with no break between the packets of pills.
 This kind of pill is also important and crucial to take in a correct order to avoid the medicine to be less effective.
 Microgynon ED is an example of this kind of pill.

 This kind of pill contains only progesterone without estrogen and it is called also minipill.
 This type is recommended for women in which estrogen is contraindicated.
 All the pills are active and you will not have your period while taking progestin-only pills.
 Aygestin, Camila, Ortho Micronor, Lyza and Errin are some examples of this kind of pill.